ibm-cloud-docs/openwhisk/namespaces.md

 ## Targeting namespaces
 {: #targeting-namespaces}

 Before you can work in {{site.data.keyword.openwhisk_short}}, you must target a namespace.
+{: shortdesc}

 You can target IAM namespaces or Cloud Foundry namespaces.
 The command syntax is different between IAM and Cloud Foundry namespaces.
-You can use the following tabbed table to see command syntax for each type of {{site.data.keyword.openwhisk_short}} namespace.
+You can use the following table to see command syntax for each type of {{site.data.keyword.openwhisk_short}} namespace.

 | Targeting an IAM-enabled namespace. |
 |:-----------------|